 The phrase invokes powerful imagery of gallant warriors and bareback stallions on a windswept plain.
 It sounds fast, it should be fast, but in reality it probably means your meeting is going to start half an hour late.

-For more on this phrase and other delightful Chinese ambiguities, download the free chapter “Embracing the Ambiguity” from our new book China Simplified: Language Gymnastics.
+For more on this phrase and other delightful Chinese ambiguities, download the free chapter “Embracing the Ambiguity” from our new book China Simplified: Language Empowerment.
 See “Get Your Free Chapter” box on the top right of this page.